What is this all about?

 Odds and Ends:

-When I make clothing that is intended to represent what those of the lower sorts were wearing I stick to unbleached linen thread (bigger the number the finer it is).
+I almost always use unbleached linen thread (bigger the number the finer it is).
 Make sure to wax the thread all the way up and down before sewing with it.
 Waxing helps to prevent breakage and tangling.
 Because sewing should be an enjoyable process look into good needles.
 Tailors needles are a lot nicer to use than the less effective ones you find at Walmart.

-This covers just few of the products sold by B&T. I hope that it has helped your understanding of how to go about looking for what you need based on an ad.
+This covers just few of the products sold by this merchant.
+I hope that it has helped your understanding of how to go about looking for what you need using the Wm Booth Draper site.
 Enjoy your season!